* Belgium make dominance pay in extra time

 "My players reached their limits to qualify.
 I said fresh legs would be important today and that is how it was.
 Now the whole of Belgium can celebrate."

-With extra time moments away, United States' Wondolowski missed a glorious chance that they would come to rue.
+With extra time moments away, Wondolowski missed a glorious chance that the Americans would come to rue.

-All Belgium's goals in Brazil had come after the 70th- minute mark and their persistence finally paid off in extra time when De Bruyne fired home after Lukaku raced down the right wing and centred.
+All Belgium's goals in Brazil had been scored after the 70th-minute mark and their persistence finally paid off in extra time when De Bruyne was given time and space to turn and fire home after Lukaku raced down the right wing to cross.

-De Bruyne returned the favour on 105 minutes, teeing up the frontman to power home a second which sparked a thrilling finale.
+The midfielder soon returned the favour, teeing up the frontman to power home a second and spark a thrilling finale.

-Roared on by deafening chants of 'USA', Juergen Klinsmann's side summoned the energy to raise American hopes.
+Roared on by deafening chants of 'USA', Klinsmann's side summoned the energy to raise American hopes.

-The win was Belgium's fourth in four games in Brazil and sealed their first World Cup quarter-final appearance since 1986.
-They will play Argentina on Saturday.
+The win sealed Belgium's first World Cup quarter-final appearance since 1986 and they will next play Argentina on Saturday.
 (Editing by Ed Osmond)